cilium/cilium/Documentation/contributing/development/dev_setup.rst

     CPU 00: MARK 0x7dc2b704 FROM 3978 DEBUG: ICMPv6 neighbour soliciation for address b21a8c0:d68a0000

-One of the most common issues when developing datapath code is that the BPF code cannot be loaded into the kernel.
+One of the most common issues when developing datapath code is that the eBPF code cannot be loaded into the kernel.
 This frequently manifests as the endpoints appearing in the "not-ready" state and never switching out of it: